 Dillon is a very small city located in the state of Montana.
 With a population of 4,210 people and two constituent neighborhoods, Dillon is the 22nd largest community in Montana.

-Unlike some cities, Dillon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dillon are a mix of both white- and blue-collar jobs.
+Dillon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dillon is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Dillon who work in maintenance occupations (10.66%), teaching (10.02%), and food service (8.09%).

 Of important note, Dillon is also a city of artists.
 Dillon has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dillon’s character.